AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 |External AEM URL|*\(Optional\)* The AEM URL where the FrameMaker Publishing Server will place the generated output files.
 For example, `http://<server-name>:<port>/`.|
 |AEM Admin Username and Password|*\(Optional\)* The user name and password for an administrator of your AEM setup.
 This will be used by FrameMaker Publishing Server to communicate with AEM.|
 |FMPS Task Execution Wait Timeout|This setting is applicable only for FMPS 2020.
 Specify the time \(in seconds\) after which FMPS will stop waiting for this process to execute.

-## Output generation performance optimization {#id176LB050VUI}

-AEM Guides allows you to configure the output generation processes pool size that controls the number of output generation processes that run concurrently.
-By default, the process pool size is set to number of processing cores available in your system plus one.
-You might want to change this value to 1 in case you want sequential publishing.
-In this case, the first publishing task gets executed and the next publishing task is stored in the publishing queue.

-To change the output generation processing pool size, update the **Generation Pool Size** setting in the `com.adobe.fmdita.publish.manager.PublishThreadManagerImpl` bundle.